-A recent article in Time Magazine’s Labs which relies on data from Withings a maker of health-tracking devices, say America may not be “so bleary-eyed after all.”
+A recent article in Time Magazine’s Labs highlights data gathered from Withings, a maker of health-tracking devices, to say America may not be “so bleary-eyed after all.”
 Here are 5 fun things to know from the article and the study by Withings.
-Withings’ study was based 10,000 people who were wearing their health tracking device.
-They noted that the majority of the wearers were males 35 to 40 years old.
-This may mean the most of Americans are getting even more sleep as a study by the Bureau of Labor Statistic in 2013 showed that men35 to 54 slept the least!

-- New York, home to New York City which is called the city that never sleeps does, indeed, go to bed the latest.
-They add an extra 20 minutes plus to bedtime and go to sleep about 11:54.
-But, they also sleep in later than any state except North Dakota (because it’s cold and dark there?).
+New York, home to the “city that never sleeps” does as expected: on average, New York’s residents go to bed the latest.
+They add an extra 20 minutes to bedtime and go to sleep about 11:54.
+But, they also sleep in later than any state except North Dakota.
 The average wakeup time in New York is 7:36 AM.

 Which state turns in the earliest?